Pant/nextcloudpi-readthedocs/FAQ.md

 Follow the guide [How to install NextCloudPi](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi).

-### I get stuck at "Waiting for Activation" / Nextcloud is so slow / failing randomly / getting server errors even with a fresh image?
+### I get stuck at "NC not yet initialized..." / Nextcloud is so slow / failing randomly / getting server errors even with a fresh image?

 Most commonly these things are caused by hardware problems.